elsampsa/valkka-examples/.github/ISSUE_TEMPLATE/bug.md

 First, make sure that:

 - You are running the latest version of libValkka
-- Qt applications: you have experimented with the Qt test suite's [test_studio_1.py](https://elsampsa.github.io/valkka-examples/_build/html/testsuite.html)
+- You have experimented with the Qt test suite's [test_studio_1.py](https://elsampsa.github.io/valkka-examples/_build/html/testsuite.html)
-- ..and understand at least how buffering time and number of pre-reserved frames are connected together
+- ..and understand at least how buffering time and number of pre-reserved frames are related to each other
 - You have read the [common problems](https://elsampsa.github.io/valkka-examples/_build/html/pitfalls.html) section

 Your bug report should include:

-- A copy-paste of the salient features of the terminal output
+1. A copy-paste of the salient features of the terminal output
+    ```
+    like
+    this
+    ```

-- Indicate the graphics driver are you using:  Intel, nvidia or opensource nvidia (aka "nouveau")
+2. Indicate the graphics driver are you using:  Intel, nvidia or opensource nvidia (aka "nouveau")
+3. Indicate the kind of media stream you are dealing with (as reported by your IP camera's web-interface):
+    - Resolution
+    - Frames per second
+    - Video codec (should be H264!)
+    - Does your stream include audio?
+4. If you are streaming multiple streams, what is your _total_ framerate?
+5. Your architecture (arm version or amd64) and the version and name of your linux distro
+6. Did you install with ``apt-get`` or did you compile yourself?

-- Ascii art of the filterchain (like in the tutorial)
+7. Ascii art of the filterchain (like in the tutorial)
-- A **minimal, single-file code that reproduces the issue as a github gist**
+8. A **minimal, single-file code that reproduces the issue**, as a github gist

-- Please remember that ValkkaFS-related stuff is still pretty experimental
+Please remember that all ValkkaFS-related features are still pretty experimental.